-Both 30-1 and 30-2 may be accepted for entrance into university depending on the faculty and postsecondary institution to which you are applying.
-For more information on post-secondary prerequisites go to https://alis.alberta.ca/explore-education-and-training/learn-about-transferring-and- admissions/

-Note: This website is updated periodically, so please refer to it often.
+Both 30-1 and 30-2 may be accepted for entrance into university depending on the faculty and university to which you are applying.
+For more information on post-secondary pre-requisites go to http://alis.alberta.ca/ec/ep/aas/ta/mathreq.html Note: This website is updated periodically, so please refer to it often.